Health in North Korea

 North Korea has a life expectancy of 74 years as of 2024.
 While North Korea is classified as a low-income country, the structure of North Korea's causes of death (2013) is unlike that of other low-income countries.
 Rather, causes of death are closer to the worldwide averages, with non-communicable diseases – such as cardiovascular disease – accounting for two-thirds of the total deaths.

-North Korea claims to provide universal health care with a national medical service and health insurance system.
-It also claims that health services are offered for free.
-However, this claim has been contested by North Korean defectors, who assert that patients must in fact pay for health services, that the upper classes have access to a higher standard of healthcare, and that "how much money a patient has determined whether they live or die".
+Historically North Korea claimed to provide universal health care with a national medical service and health insurance system for free.
+However by 2025, the phrase "Universal Free Healthcare System" had fallen out of usage with the "District Doctor System" and "Preventive Medicine" being emphasised, and hospitals had begun officially listing fees at reception openly.

 Overview

 In 1946, free, but not universal, healthcare was mandated by North Korea's Social Insurance Law.
 Beginning in the 1950s, North Korea put great emphasis on healthcare.
 In 1952 basic universal healthcare was started, and between 1955 and 1986, the number of hospitals grew from 285 to 2,401, and the number of clinics from 1,020 to 5,644.

 Most hospitals that exist today in the DPRK were built in the 1960s and 1970s.
 During the rule of Kim Il Sung, effective mandatory health checkups and immunization programs were initiated.
 The country could support a large corps of doctors due to their low salaries.
 The number of doctors remains high, though there is a shortage of nurses, meaning that doctors often have to perform routine procedures.
 The medical infrastructure is fairly effective in preventive medicine, but less so in terms of treating the more demanding conditions.
 Since 1979, more emphasis has been put on traditional Korean medicine, based on treatment with herbs and acupuncture.
 A national telemedicine network was launched in 2010 that connects Kim Man-yu Hospital in Pyongyang with 10 provincial medical facilities.

 North Korea's healthcare system suffered a steep decline since the 1990s because of natural disasters, economic problems, and food and energy shortages.
 In 2001, North Korea spent 3% of its gross domestic product (GDP) on health care, but during that same year, many hospitals and clinics in North Korea lacked essential medications, equipment, and running water due to the international sanctions against North Korea.
 Electricity shortages remain the biggest problem.
 Even when sophisticated equipment is available, it is useless without electricity.
 Some facilities have generators available to meet demand during power outages.
+Lack of fuel due to sanctions also affects patient transportation and delivery of medical supplies to the countryside.